Course Descriptions

 Independent research and scientific inquiry are important components of accelerated science.
 Projects, exams and other assignments will require more critical thinking and problem solving than regular 7th Grade Science.

-Honors Social Studies: This class is an 8th grade level course.
-This course is a Statewide Online Enrollment Program (SOEP).
-As a blended online learning course, we utilize course materials from ASUPD while also using other learning sources and materials.
-Honors seventh grade social studies students are given an exclusive opportunity to study the first half of United States history over the course of the year.
-Honors Social Studies is a rigorous course designed for students with an interest in pursuing an in-depth study of the first half of United States history from Christopher Columbus until Reconstruction in order to move on to advanced and St. John’s Academy classes.
+Honors Social Studies: Honors seventh grade social studies students are given an opportunity to study World Geography and Utah Studies at a faster pace.
+Honors Social Studies is a rigorous course designed for students with an interest in pursuing an in-depth study of World Geography and Utah Studies in order to move on to advanced and St. John’s Academy classes.
 Students can expect to engage in higher levels of critical and analytical thinking.
 Students will progress quickly through the units, which will involve more note taking during class lectures.
-Lastly, there will be multiple writing and reading assignments, which will deepen a student’s knowledge in regards to the historical content being presented.
+Lastly, there will be multiple writing and reading assignments, which will deepen a student’s knowledge in regards to the geographical and historical content being presented.
+This course may be a Statewide Online Enrollment Program (SOEP), incorporating blended online learning materials, and utilizing course content from ASUPD and other learning sources.

 8th Grade Core Subjects